NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ### ZSH
 1. To use autocomplete, type the beginning of a word
 2. Use the `arrow keys` to scroll through the command history

+## Instant Replay (iTerm)
+This is a cool feature which will take you back in time!
+1. To enable, press cmd-opt-B.
+2. Use left and right arrow keys to navigate back and forward through time.
+3. Use Esc to exit.

+> More iTerm2 features are listed [HERE](https://www.iterm2.com/documentation-highlights.html).